+Assessment

+Description Qualification Training and

+Learning R Results

-Assessment Description Qualification Laboratory practisesIndividual drills related with the laboratory content.
-Will be taken in laboratory time, and will last 30 minutes.
+Laboratory practises Individual drills related with the laboratory content.
+Will be taken in 40 B3 D3

+laboratory time, and will last 30 minutes.
+B4

 Tutored works Projects to be carried out in groups.
-Different gradings according to levels of participation.
-20 Master Session Written exam encompassing all the material exposed in the classroom and laboratory.
-40
+Different gradings according to levels of participation that will be assessed through cross- evaluation surveys among students.
+20 C26 D2 Master Session Written exam encompassing all the material exposed in the classroom and laboratory .
+40 B3 B4